Weight Management Gummies: What Manufacturing Actually Decides

 • Packaging that protects the product from moisture and oxygen, not just a nice-looking container

-When these elements are built together, you get a gummy that stays consistent in real-world conditions-not just one that tastes good during development.
+When these elements are built together, you get a gummy that stays consistent through shelf life—not just one that tastes good during development.

 The real constraint: dose density vs. “gummy real estate”